Alchus/scout-stuff/04-First-Class.md

 9a	Visit and discuss with a selected individual approved by your leader (for example, an elected official, judge, attorney, civil servant, principal, or teacher) the constitutional rights and obligations of a U.S. citizen.
 ```

+* ✅ November 2022

+I discussed the 2022 elections with my father, who is an election judge.
+We discussed the importance of voting, especially in local races and primary elections.
+Also, we discussed the mechanisms and procedures that protect the integrity of our election system.

 ```
 9b	Investigate an environmental issue affecting your community.
 Share what you learned about that issue with your patrol or troop.
 Tell what, if anything, could be done by you or your community to address the concern.
 ```